 My models at the 2019 Fanderson display room

-day of the year is the Smallspace event in Hanslope, 2019
+most fun day of the year is the Smallspace event in

-was no exception and I was joined here by Tony Freeman,
+Hanslope, 2019 was no exception and I was joined here by

-Richard Ashton (of It's an Ashton Models) and Alison
+Tony Freeman, Richard Ashton (of It's an Ashton Models)

-was there again, this time with us positioned in the
+Leicester Space Centre was there again, this time with us

 Strangest display ever was in a tent at the historic Papplewick Pumping Station, I only did it because it was so local.
 It began raining as soon as we set up and kept lashing it down all day!
 The models and other display items got wet and I said that I would never do it again....... but did.

-Worlds of Gerry & Sylvia Anderson - Leciester Space
+: The Worlds of Gerry & Sylvia Anderson - Leciester

 We have previously displayed at the Space Centre as part of several British Sci-Fi celebrations, but this time the Centre decided to do a themed weekend just about the popular worlds of Gerry Anderson.
 About twenty of us took part putting on a display that covered most of Gerry's popular programs, with a heavy emphasis on Thunderbirds.
 I had a nice weekend and spent a fair bit of time chatting to members of the public who visited, as well as those hardcore fans who always support these events with great enthusiasm.

-50th birthday this year we have seen a variety of new
+it's 50th birthday this year we have seen a variety of

 occasion.
 One of the latest being this bookzine